-Standard 4: Senior managers hold responsibility for ensuring training is appropriate and impactful, and this is reflected in their objectives or work plan
+Standard 4: Senior managers hold responsibility for ensuring training is appropriate and impactful, and this is reflected in their objectives or work plan.

-It's vitally important that race equality is mainstreamed within organisations; embedded throughout the work they do.
-It should be treated as seriously as health and safety; indeed, racism in the workplace and racial inequalities across someone's lifetime create serious risks to health and wellbeing which cannot be underestimated.
+It's vitally important that race equality is mainstreamed within organisations; in other words, embedded throughout the work they do.
+It should be treated as seriously as health and safety.
+Indeed, racism in the workplace and racial inequalities across someone's lifetime create serious risks to health and wellbeing which cannot be underestimated.17

-To ensure the organisation demonstrates strong leadership on race equality, accountability for how training is planned, implemented and evaluated should lie with senior management, alongside the organisations wider work on race equality.
+To ensure that the organisation demonstrates strong leadership on anti-racism, accountability for how training is planned, implemented and evaluated should lie with senior management, alongside the organisation's wider work on race equality.

-Senior managers with responsibility for this will want to consider which staff groups require which type of training, and when the right time to deliver this would be.
+Senior managers with responsibility for work on race equality will want to consider which staff groups require which type of training, and when the right time to deliver this would be.
+Providing a selection of learning opportunities that link directly into people's work over a longer period of time is likely to sustain the impact more than a single session attended by all staff over a shorter time period.